mirkosertic/MetaIR/README.md

 [![Java CI with Maven](https://github.com/mirkosertic/MetaIR/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/mirkosertic/MetaIR/actions/workflows/maven.yml)

 MetaIR is a graph-based intermediate representation (IR) for JVM bytecode, built on Cliff Click's Sea-of-Nodes concept.
 The framework leverages the Java Class-File API introduced in Java 24 (JEP 484).

+Most parts of the IR are taken from [Bytecoder - Framework to interpret and transpile JVM bytecode to JavaScript, OpenCL or WebAssembly. ](https://github.com/mirkosertic/Bytecoder), but were rewritten to be more flexible and extensible.

 ## Key Features